jlgrock/docker.jboss-amq/README.md

 - Mostly, ActiveMQ stores things in memory, so no space is needed.
 Should you start to persist to disk, consider attaching a data volume.

+# How to get the image

+You can either download the image from a docker registry or build it yourself.

-# How to Build a new Version
+## Building a new Version

 * Download JBoss A-MQ from http://www.jboss.org/products/amq/download/
 * Put the file in the "install_files" directory
 * Update the VERSION file
 * run `build.sh`

-# Installation
+## Downloading from a Docker Registry

-Pull the image from the docker index.
-This is the recommended method of installation as it is easier to update image.
-These builds are performed by the **Docker Trusted Build** service.
+These builds are not performed by the **Docker Trusted Build** service because it contains JBoss proprietary code, but this method can be used if using a [Private Docker Registry](https://docs.docker.com/registry/deploying/).

 ```bash
 docker pull jlgrock/activemq:$VERSION
 ```

-Alternately you can build the image locally using the `build.sh` command

-# Example Containers
+# Examples of Running a Container

+The following will map all exposed ports
 ```bash
 docker run -it --rm -p 8101:8101 -p 8181:8181 -p 44444:44444 -p 1099:1099 -p 61616:61616 jlgrock/jboss-amq:6.2.0
 ```